yasin1373/second-project/README.md

 # second-project
-by taking three step successively in a pipeline ,a specific model is evaluated in this regard.these steps involve normalization using MinMaxscalar,then PCA ,and finally lasso input and output are both numerical .
+By taking three step successively in a pipeline ,a specific model is evaluated in this regard.These steps involve normalization using MinMaxscalar,then PCA ,and finally lasso.
+Input and output are both numerical .